Feel your best at every age: the best vitamins for women in their 30s, 40s, and 50s

 - Antioxidants: vitamin C and vitamin E

-Vitamin C helps boost the immune system and helps in the creation of collagen, which supports skin’s youthful, soft, and elastic appearance.
-Due to their antioxidant properties, vitamins C and E may even help reduce damage to skin caused by pollution and smoking.
+Vitamin C helps support the immune system and supports the creation of collagen, which supports skin’s youthful, soft, and elastic appearance.
+Due to their antioxidant properties, vitamins C and E may even help maintain skin health over time.
 Many people even apply vitamin E oil topically to skin injuries to help prevent scars or speed up the healing process.

 The best vitamins and supplements for women in their 40s